galactic-embassy/space-debris/README.md

 ## Contributing

-We'd love for you to contribute and to make **Space Manifesto** even better than it is today!
+We'd love for you to contribute and to make **Space Debris** even better than it is today!
 Please refer to the [contribution guidelines](.github/CONTRIBUTING.md) for information.

 ## License

-Except where otherwise noted, the **Space Manifesto** is licensed under the terms of the [Creative Commons Attribution-ShareAlike 4.0 International License](https://creativecommons.org/licenses/by-sa/4.0/ "Creative Commons Attribution-ShareAlike 4.0 International License").
+Except where otherwise noted, **Space Debris** is licensed under the terms of the [Creative Commons Attribution-ShareAlike 4.0 International License](https://creativecommons.org/licenses/by-sa/4.0/ "Creative Commons Attribution-ShareAlike 4.0 International License").
 To view a copy of this license, visit [https://creativecommons.org/licenses/by-sa/4.0/](https://creativecommons.org/licenses/by-sa/4.0/ "Creative Commons Attribution-ShareAlike 4.0 International License") or write to Creative Commons, 171 Second Street, Suite 300, San Francisco, CA 94105, USA.

 ## Disclaimer